paccionesawyer/RPI-SPIKE-Bluetooth-Vuforia-Spatial-Edge-Server/README.md

 <details>
 <summary><b>Python Script</b></summary>

+### Step 1: Download Bluetooth (NOT WORKING Follow Step 1 of DIY and then continue here)

 First clone this repository onto your Raspberry Pi using the following command

     git clone https://github.com/paccionesawyer/vuforia-spatial-RPI-SPIKE-Bluetooth.git

-First change into the directory `cd vuforia-spatial-RPI-SPIKE-Bluetooth` and then run the first program, this will reboot your Spike Prime.
+Then change into the directory `cd vuforia-spatial-RPI-SPIKE-Bluetooth` and then run the first program, this will reboot your Spike Prime.
 It is downloading the necessary files to your device and setting up bluetooth.
 This only needs to be run once and corresponds to Step 1 of the DIY section.

     sudo python3 initialize.py

+### Step 2: Add a Spike-Prime

-Then if you would like to add a Spike Prime, turn it on and press the bluetooth button.
+If you would like to add a Spike Prime, turn it on and press the bluetooth button.
 Once it is blinking run the following command.

     python3 setup_bluetooth.py